amibenson/solidity-qa/Solidity-QA.md

 ## (29) What is a nullifier in the context of zero knowledge, and what is it used for?

+## (30) OpenZeppelin is a great and popular smart contract library.
+What other viable alternatives it has?

+Two examples of such alternatives are <a href="https://github.com/transmissions11/solmate">Solmate</a> and <a href="https://github.com/Vectorized/solady">Solady</a>.

 # More resources:

 ## Memory vs Storage & When to Use Them